n8n-io/n8n-docs/docs/courses/level-two/chapter-1.md

 Just like you can use [expressions](/code/expressions/) to reference data from other nodes, you can also use some [methods and variables](/code/builtin/) in the Code node.

+Please make sure you read these pages before continuing to the next exercise.

 ### Exercise

 Let's build on the previous exercise, in which you used the Code node to create a data set of two contacts with their names and emails.
 Now, connect a second Code node to the first one.
 In the new node, write code to create a new column named `workEmail` that references the work email of the first contact.